-Table 3 gives the frequencies of the competing mid vowel stem generalizations in the LEXESP database (Sebastián et al. 2001) by conjugation.
-In both the first (-a-) and second (-e-) conjugations, the "no change" pattern emerges as productive: it has fewer exceptions (105 and 23, respectively) than the Tolerance Principle thresholds (181 and 32).
-In the third conjugation, lowering represents a slim majority, but there are too many exceptions to the three competing generalizations for any of the three to satisfy the Tolerance threshold (10), consistent with our predictions above.
+Table 2 gives the frequencies of the competing mid vowel stem generalizations in the LEXESP database (Sebastián et al. 2001) by conjugation.12 In both the first (-a-) and second (-e-) conjuga-

-&lt;sup>11Many Spanish verb stems have multiple prefixal variants; for instance, desvestir 'to undress', investir 'to invest', revestir 'to decorate', and tra(s)vestir(se) 'to cross-dress' are all plausibly derived from vestir 'to dress'.
+12Many Spanish verb stems have multiple prefixal variants; for instance, desvestir 'to undress', investir 'to invest', revestir 'to decorate', and tra(s)vestir(se) 'to cross-dress' are all plausibly derived from vestir 'to dress'.
 Without exception, all verbs derived from the same stem undergo the same set of stem changes, and therefore we collect counts over verb stems rather than verbs.
 Verbs were manually grouped by stem, with an etymological dictionary (Roberts 2014) used to adjudicate unclear cases.